Preventing Child Electric Shock Injuries

 Teenagers share the same propensity for danger and curiosity as toddlers.
 For that reason, teens should be aware of the dangers of climbing on power towers, playing near transformers or exploring electrified train rails and other electrical systems.

-If you are the parent of a child who suffered electric shock injuries as a result of a negligent homeowner, business or child care provider, contact our firm today.
-The Carlson Law Firm has a qualified electrocution lawyer who can navigate the legal system on you and your child’s behalf.
-We can help you recover the costs of medical bills and other compensation as a result of your child’s injuries.
+If you are the parent of a child who suffered electric shock injuries as a result of a negligent homeowner, business or child care provider, contact an experienced electrocution lawyer today.